 According to the rule, important elements should be placed at the intersections or along one or more of the lines to help them stand out.

 With some editing, we have removed the lovely yet distracting couple from the photo and inserted the lines to prove our point.
 As observed, the arch falls on the lines and naturally dominates our attention.
 It would have been a great landscape shot just as it is but what if you are working on a fashion editorial and you need to place the product or model somewhere in the frame?

 PRoTIP: Turn on your phone camera’s grid function to easily apply the “rule of thirds”.

 Ironically, the easiest solution is to smack them right in the middle of the picture.
 Divide the picture by half and place your subject right on the line.
 It may seem like a rather obvious approach and one that is overly used but the explanation behind this composition technique is worth the time to remember.
 This is because the human brain has an inclination towards symmetry and a sense of balance.
 This also explains why we find those images of reflection in water so eye-catching and therapeutic.

 Golden Ratio / Fibonacci Rule

-However, one does not always have to be in the center to be in the center of attention.
+However, one does not always have to be in the centre of attention.
 Sounds confusing?
 Don’t worry.
-The Golden Ratio or the Fibonacci Spiral is a great way to draw attention to your subject subtly, especially when it seems too gaudy to have it in the center.
+The Golden Ratio or the Fibonacci Spiral is a great way to draw attention to your subject subtly, especially when it seems too gaudy to have it in the centre.